topikachu/ev3dev/Using-I2C-Sensors.md

 ### Manually Loading Devices

 If you have autodetection disabled or if you have managed to change the I2C address of your sensor to something other than the default, you will have to manually load a device in order to be able to use your sensor.
-We just have to tell the I2C adapter which driver to use and what address it is at.
+We just have to tell the I2C adapter which driver to use and the address of the device.
 (You read the [addressing](./Using-I2C-Sensors#addressing) section didn't you?)

 The I2C adapter device nodes are at ```/sys/bus/i2c/devices/i2c-N``` where N is the number of the input port plus 2.
 To load a device, we write to the ```new_device``` attribute.
 NOTE: These nodes only exist when you have an I2C sensor plugged into an input port.